Expert Insights

 There is no objective measure of which A Levels are the hardest, but the following list features the subjects that come up most often in student and teacher surveys.
 All the subjects on the list are academically demanding.
 One student’s hardest subject might sit within another’s comfort zone.

-Often seen at the top of the list, requiring an understanding of difficult mathematical concepts, as well as problem-solving and reasoning skills.
+Further Maths requires an understanding of difficult mathematical concepts, as well as problem-solving and reasoning skills.
 A love of maths may be a prerequisite here because you are going to have to study very hard.

 Chemistry A Level is known for its huge content, with a wide range of topics.
 You will need a solid grasp of theoretical and abstract concepts as well as an understanding of their application to experimental situations.
 A degree of maths ability will also help you.